-48. How often do you keep up with web design trends, technologies and tools?
+48. How often do you keep up with web design trends, technologies, and tools?

 This question is simple and straightforward, the goal is to get an idea about how often your potential web designer is looking at what’s happening in the web industry.
-Are there web design conventions that he/she’s aware of, any special new web tools that can be incorporated in web design?
+Are there web design conventions that he/she’s aware of, any special new web tools that can be incorporated into web design?
 Be sure to ask for an example of the latest thing they’ve learned about what’s happening in the industry, or if there are any shifts you as the customer should be aware of.

 49. What websites, blogs, forums, magazines or publications do you normally read?

 If you’re interested in getting super specific about what inspires your next designer to stay on top of what’s happening in the web design world, feel free to ask this question.
 Truly passionate designers will easily spill out a list of things they’re constantly reading and learning about, while others may simply say nothing.
-There’s no correct answer, but by asking this question, you’ll get more information about specific things you might want to lookup on Google to get a better understanding of the future of web design and how it may affect your investment in your next website project.
+There’s no correct answer, but by asking this question, you’ll get more information about specific things you might want to look up on Google to get a better understanding of the future of web design and how it may affect your investment in your next website project.

 50. Are there any new web design trends or skills you don’t know how to use yet?

-This is a key question to test how much your designer not only knows, but more importantly what he/she doesn’t know.
-An important part of growing as a web designer, is to constantly be on the lookout for what’s changing, what’s successful and what’s not successful, and figuring out a way to adapt in order to continue to stay relevant in the industry.
+This is a key question to test how much your designer not only knows but more importantly what he/she doesn’t know.
+An important part of growing as a web designer is to constantly be on the lookout for what’s changing, what’s successful and what’s not successful, and figuring out a way to adapt in order to continue to stay relevant in the industry.
 Experienced and well training designers will be able to easily tell you what skills they might be missing that they wish they had, or about new web trends that are up-and-coming but they haven’t implemented yet.
 There’s nothing wrong with not being up to speed with everything, but at least knowing about what you’re missing as a designer shows you that your designer is really focused and passionate about the work they do.

 Web Design Tools & Resources

-51. What content management system (CMS) are you planning on using, if any?
+51. What content management system (CMS) are you planning on using if any?

 First, let me tell you what a CMS is.
-CMS stands for Content Management System, and you can think of it as the software that lets designers and customers to access, edit and manage their website from any browser.
+CMS stands for Content Management System, and you can think of it as the software that lets designers and customers access, edit and manage their website from any browser.
 The same way that you can access G-mail from any device, a CMS enables you to access the administrative section of your website so that you can update it as necessary.

 Not all websites need nor use a CMS platform, and if they don’t that’s totally ok.
 The main drawback is that if your website isn’t built on top of a popular CMS like WordPress, Joomla or Drupal, you’ll be very limited in your ability to expand and grow your website (Through the use of 3rd party apps and plugins), and you won’t be able to access and edit your website on the fly.
 To learn about the most popular CMS platforms, visit this web technology survey.
-If you have no idea, or care which CMS your designer uses, I can tell you that WordPress is the most popular, and Joomla is the second most popular.
+If you have no idea or care which CMS your designer uses, I can tell you that WordPress is the most popular, and Joomla is the second most popular.